What is an ultrasound?

 On the day of your appointment

-Epworth Medical Imaging’s friendly staff will greet you upon arrival and take your details.
+Epworth Medical Imaging’s friendly staff will greet you on arrival and take your details.

-Ultrasounds are non-invasive and do not hurt, however if your bladder is full you may be slightly uncomfortable.
-If you need to stop during the procedure because you are uncomfortable please tell our sonographer who will assist you in any way they can.
+Ultrasounds are non-invasive and painless, however if your bladder is full (required for studies such as pelvic scans) you may be slightly uncomfortable.
+If you experience discomfort during the procedure, please alert your sonographer who will help you.

 Once your ultrasound has been completed, our sonographer will take you back to reception.
 Our receptionist will give you either hardcopy films or a CD to take with you.
 The radiologist will produce a report which will be sent directly to your GP or specialist – please contact your GP or specialist in order to discuss results.